cyverse-de/cyverse-de.github.io/api/endpoints/app-metadata.md

 ## Revoking Access to a Set of Apps

 Secured Endpoint: POST /apps/unshare

 This service is a passthrough to the apps endpoint using the same path.
 Please see the apps service documentation for more details.

+## Listing Workspaces

+Secured Endpoint: GET /admin/workspaces

+This service is a passthrough to the apps endpoint using the same path.
+Please see the apps service documentation for more details.

+## Deleting Workspaces

+Secured Endpoint: DELETE /admin/workspaces

+This service is a passthrough to the apps endpoint using the same path.
+Please see the apps service documentation for more details.